2026 Georgia Student Programming Competition Results

 Approved Programming Languages

-The following programming languages are approved for use during the competition
+The following programming languages are approved for use during the competition.
+Official documentation links are provided for reference during the competition.

 Approved resources

 Students are limited on the resources they have access to during the competition.
+Each team may use only one device to submit challenge responses, regardless of team size.
 Under no circumstance should students access any unapproved resources during the competition.
-The only approved resources are the official documentation for each programming language (Example for Python).
-Students are not allowed to access any outside resources such as search engines, Stack Overflow, W3 schools, etc. during the competition.
+The only approved resources are the official documentation links for each programming language listed in the table above.
+Students are not allowed to access any outside resources such as search engines, Stack Overflow, W3 Schools, etc. during the competition.
 Under no circumstance should students use any AI tools.
 Using resources that are not approved will lead to immediate disqualification and could also lead to a ban on participating in the competition the following year.

 Leaderboard and Scoring